 Mount the beam ahead of the first line.
 Cross it lengthwise.
 At the far end jump to the ground beyond the limiting line.
-Between the two lines, loss of balance resulting in contact with the ground is considered fault.
+Between the two lines, loss of balance resulting in contact with the ground is considered a fault.
 The competitor must recommence in front of the line, marking the beginning of the obstacle.

-APPENDIX 6 - OBSTACLE NR 19 - CHICANE
+OBSTACLE NR 19 - CHICANE

-Length

-Height of railing

-Diameter of railing 4.5 - 5.5 cm
+Length Height of railing Diameter of railing 8.0 m 0.8 m 4.5 - 5.5 cm